Optimized Estate Plan for Doctors

 Estate Planning for Doctors

-While often neglected, an optimized estate plan is a vital part of your legacy.
+While often neglected, an optimized estate plan is vital to your legacy.

-The need to protect your assets never goes away, though you often don’t have much in the beginning.
+The need to protect your assets never goes away, though you often don’t have much initially.
 As you age, assets increase; legacy and the tax-efficient gifts of money become important.

 What is the Goal of an Optimized Estate Plan?